-- app (Application) A running Application instance, which will be queried at crash time for internal information. - contact_name (str) A string with the name of the person to contact. - contact_email (str) A string with the email address of the contact. - bug_tracker (str) A string with the URL for your project's bug tracker. - show_crash_traceback (bool) If false, don't print the crash traceback on stderr, only generate the on-disk report - instance attributes (Non-argument) - - instances contain some non-argument attributes which allow for (These) -
+- app (Application) A running Application instance, which will be queried at crash time for internal information. - contact_name (str) A string with the name of the person to contact. - contact_email (str) A string with the email address of the contact. - bug_tracker (str) A string with the URL for your project's bug tracker. - show_crash_traceback (bool) If false, don't print the crash traceback on stderr, only generate the on-disk report - attributes (Non-argument instance) - - ullet for $(These\ instances\ contain\ some\ non-argument\ attributes\ which allow) -$

+'''

-- customization of the crash handler's behavior.
-Please see the (further) - - for further details. (source) -
+• the (further customization of the crash handler's behavior.
+Please see) -

+'''

+• details. (source for further) -